fabianazioti/smosaic-bdc/README.rst

 See `CHANGES.rst <./CHANGES.rst>`_

-Using WLTS in the Command Line
+Using smosaic in the Command Line
 ==============================

 See `CLI.rst <./CLI.rst>`_.